danamkaplan/the-missing-piece/README.md

 ### Method:
 Given my assumptions above, I decided to utilize topic modeling, specifically Non-Negative Matrix Factorization (NMF), to unearth the relationships between the game features.
 While it initially sounds like a clustering problem, there is a good amount of interplay between 'feature clusters'.

-NMF was chosen because it can do 4 very important things in this project
+NMF was chosen because it can do 4 very important things in this project:

+1. Find latent features of the topics
+	* NMF has very interpretable results.
+After finding K
+2. fdsaf
+3.

-### Todo:
+### Future Work:
  * Finish up the [recommender](./recommender.py) script to actually automate the  recommendation work (profiling a user, calculating the cosine distances, ranking games,etc...)
  * Replace the collection of json files as an actual DB, to help protect against future headaches.
  * Make entire project into a Flask app